 A user-generated event can be a newsletter sign-up, a product purchase, a click-through to a link, and so on.

 The goal of event data management is to track all of that data, analyze it, and turn it into dashboards or reports that your enterprise users can use to make decisions.
-So, in short, event data management is about capturing the actions of people in a business through interaction with the software.

 Here are some ideas to keep in mind when you are developing your own event data management strategies:

-Start by setting up an Event Tracking System (ETS) for events within your environment that don’t require any hardware or software purchases and will make life easier for you down the road.
+Start by setting up an Event Tracking System (ETS) for events within your environment that don't require any hardware or software purchases, and will make life easier for you down the road.

 Benefits of Event-driven Analytics